 What’s the piano’s current state?

-Is a full restoration a must or does it just need regulating and voicing?
+This is the starting point.
+Is a full restoration necessary or does it just need regulating and voicing?

-When we are asked to quote for work, we take into account the points in this section, always working within your budget.
+Original: When we are asked to quote for work, we take into account the points in this section (what is this referring to?), always working within your budget.
+(Do we want o address budget directly?

 Will the piano hold its value?

-Will the piano hold its value?
 There is no question of this if it is one of the top German makes – Bechstein, Blüthner, Bösendorfer, Steinway, etc. German makes such as Lipp, Kaps, some Ibach grands, and some English makes such as some Chappell grands and some Broadwoods will fare well in terms of value too.
-Modern pianos such as Yamaha and Kawai are not built with reconditioning in mind, though good German bass strings make a vast tone difference, and changing worn hammers is a possibility.

 Polishing